Skip to content ↓

 Curriculum

-We believe that a successful preparation for future life involves the development of a broad range of academic and wider knowledge, skills and competencies through a ‘holistic’ curriculum including high quality learning and experiences both in and out of the classroom.
-As part of our New College vision, we are developing an entitlement for all students to experience:
+We believe that a successful preparation for future life involves the development of a broad range of academic and wider knowledge, skills and competencies through a ‘holistic’ curriculum including high quality learning and experiences both in and out of the classroom:

 • an ambitious and engaging taught curriculum delivered through lessons by specialist subject teams.